luckynozomi/PPI_Bert/README.md

 * label: the real label of this entry.
 * sentence: the sentnece of this entry.

-### PPI Example
-Examples on protein-protein interactions are included in this project.
+AIMed corpus is already split into training and testing sets.
 They can be viewed in the `AIMed` directory.

 This directory contains 2 files: [train.tsv](AIMed/train.tsv) and [dev.tsv](AIMed/dev.tsv).
-They contain data used for training and testing respectively.
 Note that labels for testing data are not used in the prediction process, but rather used for calculating accuracy statistics: precision, recall, etc..

+For running the code on BioInfer, you'll need to create a directory named BioInfer and split BioInfer data in `processed_corpus/BioInfer.tsv` into train/dev sets manually.

 ### Change to other types of data
 See `PPIProcessor` in [utilities.py](utilities.py) as a template.
 What you need to change: